Xydez/bittorrent-rs/README.md

 ### Investigations
 * Investigate [tokio::io::split](https://docs.rs/tokio/1.21.2/tokio/io/fn.split.html) to split read/write streams
 * Investigate [tracing](https://lib.rs/crates/tracing) for better logging
+* Investigate using cargo-audit and cargo-deny to use secure libraries with correct licenses (see [rustsec](https://rustsec.org/))

 ### Features
 * Generic `StoreWriter` to write to the store more efficiently (buffered writes / write_vectored?)